Shadow-Develops/extramenu/README.md

 ## Updates

-There is plans to update this menu if issues are found, suggestions for addons are made, and/or we feel something needs to be added/changed.
+There are plans to update this menu if issues are found, suggestions for addons are made, and/or we feel something needs to be added/changed.

 --------